 Other operating income mainly consists of gain on liquidation of foreclosed assets, rental income and other operating income.
-Legally non-performing loan receivables amounted TL 959,700 have been sold for TL 88,200 and booked under other operating income in 2019.
-TL 41,182 of the sold amount of consists of the expenses of the portfolio sold in previous periods and the collections made during the sales process.
+Legally non-performing loan receivables amounted TL 959,700 have been sold for TL 88,200 and expenses of the portfolio sold in previous periods and the collections made during the sales process TL 41,182 booked under other operating income in 2019, sale of non-performing loan receivables is none in 2020.